-Well, seven years ago, Rita and I upsized to a wonderful level plot of just over an acre in Woldingham, Surrey.
+Well, nine years ago, Rita and I upsized to a wonderful level plot of just over an acre in Woldingham, Surrey.
 I am an asthmatic who loves cacti and gardening but I am affected by pollution (London traffic) and pollens (especially oilseed rape and lilies), so Woldingham, at 900-feet up, has no fields of rape or traffic pollution.
 After one year I have already thrown away my inhalers and become a lot healthier.

 After a lot of work, we now have two glasshouses containing over 650 varieties of cacti and succulents.